 Apache expects the projects to manage their current release artifact distribution using subversion.
 It should be limited to the latest release in each of the active release branches.

-The ORC dist directory is managed via https://dist.apache.org/repos/dist/release/orc.
+The ORC dist directory is managed via svn in https://dist.apache.org/repos/dist/release/orc.
 The release artifacts are pushed to many mirrors.
 Files in the dist directory are available forever via the Apache dist archive.

 ORC has a set of bylaws that describe the rules for the different votes within our project.